Why Do LLMs Fail at OCR and Document Parsing?

 With the rise of Large Language Models (LLMs), many companies have attempted to use them for Optical Character Recognition (OCR) and document parsing.
 However, LLMs often fall short in this area due to their tendency to "hallucinate"—generating incorrect or fabricated text rather than accurately extracting information from documents.
+This issue becomes particularly problematic when processing scanned documents or low-quality scans.

-The Limitations of LLMs for OCR
+What Are the Key Limitations of Using LLMs for OCR?

 LLMs are designed to generate text based on probabilities, which makes them prone to hallucinations—creating content that was never present in the source document.
 This is a significant issue when performing OCR, as even minor errors can result in lost or misinterpreted data.
+Unlike purpose-built solutions that use result confidence scoring to validate accuracy, LLMs lack the precision required for reliable text extraction.

 Unlike dedicated OCR tools, LLMs struggle to extract structured data from documents, making them unsuitable for parsing invoices, forms, and other structured documents accurately.
+Specialized OCR solutions offer features like table extraction and region-specific OCR, allowing precise extraction of data from specific areas of a document.
+LLMs cannot reliably identify and maintain document structure, particularly when dealing with multi-column layouts or complex forms.

 Running OCR with an LLM typically requires substantial computational resources, as the models must process large amounts of text data before generating meaningful output.
 This results in higher costs and slower performance compared to optimized OCR solutions.
+In contrast, dedicated OCR libraries offer fast configuration options and multithreading support for efficient processing.

 LLMs may work reasonably well for simple text documents but often struggle with scanned PDFs, handwritten text, or documents with complex formatting.
 Their performance varies widely depending on the document type, making them unreliable for enterprise applications.
+Specialized OCR tools excel at handling diverse document types, including:

 Some users attempt to perform OCR by uploading an image to an AI chatbot like Google Gemini and requesting it to extract the text.
 While this might work in certain cases, it comes with notable drawbacks: